folio-org/mod-data-export/README.md

 ```

 ## Storage configuration
 MinIO remote storage or Amazon S3 can be used as storage for generated files MARC files.
 The storage is selected by specifying the url of S3-compatible storage by using ENV variable `AWS_URL`.
-In addition,
+`AWS_SDK` is used to specify client to communicate with storage.
+It requires `true` in case if S3 usage or `false` in case if MinIO usage.
+By default it equals to `false`.
-the following ENV variables can be specified: `AWS_REGION`, `AWS_BUCKET`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`.
+In addition,the following ENV variables can be specified: `AWS_REGION`, `AWS_BUCKET`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`.

 ## Issue tracker